 - Inhibiting thatch accumulation

 Aerating isn’t necessarily needed for every lawn.
 If you’re unsure about whether you need to aerate, remove a six-inch-deep section of your lawn.
 If the grass roots only extend one to two inches into the soil, it may be too compacted, and it could significantly benefit from aeration.
-Additional signs of needing aeration are:

-- If your lawn regularly receives heavy use
+- Your lawn regularly receives heavy use

-- If you have a dense, clay soil
+- You have a dense, clay soil

 Most lawns should be aerated once or twice a year, depending on the soil, grass type, and amount of use.
 A lawn experiencing heavy traffic should be aerated twice a year, while a well-established lawn with little traffic can be aerated once a year.

 If you have cool-season grass: